Employees or independent contractors—what’s the difference?

 CRA will review workers’ status

-For more information, consult CRA’s guide.
+Consult the CRA’s guide for more information.
 It states that if a worker or a payer/employer is not sure of the worker's employment status, either party can request a CRA ruling to have the status determined.